royashbrook/royashbrook.github.io/_posts/2007-06-20-shfbo-stored-procedures.md

 Ashbrook, Roy [9:59 AM]:
 i have seen entire procs that have like a whole extra complicated proc in them, just because they want one temp table that they think they need hehe
 Ashbrook, Roy [9:59 AM]:
-so they copy like the top 80% of the proc, just to get the 10% in the middle =P Johnson, Sean [9:59 AM]: ok you are looking at this along with me apparently...
+so they copy like the top 80% of the proc, just to get the 10% in the middle 😛 Johnson, Sean [9:59 AM]: ok you are looking at this along with me apparently...
 LOL!
 Johnson, Sean [9:59 AM]: